 Billing cycle: A set period during which you make purchases.
 After the period is over, you’ll receive a bill, and will have about a month to pay it.

-Statement due date: A date on your statement (credit card bill) by which you must pay at least the minimum payment to keep your account in good standing.
+Statement due date: A date on your statement (credit card bill) by which you must pay at least the minimum amount due to keep your credit card account in good standing.

 Minimum payment: The amount of your credit card bill that you’re required to pay each month, which is usually a small percentage of your total balance.
-If you don’t pay this amount by the due date, the issuer can charge you a late fee.
+If you don’t make your monthly payment by the due date, the issuer can charge you a late fee.
 If the payment is late enough, it may report a “late payment” to the credit bureau — a mistake that can stay on your credit reports for seven years.
 Though you should always make at least the minimum payment, we recommend paying your statement balance in full to avoid interest charges.

 APR: This stands for Annual Percentage Rate.
 If you don’t pay your statement balance in full each month, this is the interest rate you’ll pay on that remaining debt after the statement’s due date.

-When you hear about the evils of credit cards, it’s generally because of the sky-high finance charges (interest and other fees) they bestow on consumers.
+When you hear about the evils of credit cards, it’s generally because of the sky-high finance charges (interest and other fees) they bestow on cardholders.